mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

 .. note::

-  For Windows, it is recommended to instead :doc:`build the libraries from source <building>`, for maximum compatibility with the local toolchain.
+  For Windows, it is recommended to instead :doc:`build the libraries from source <from-source>`, for maximum compatibility with the local toolchain.

 .. caution::

-  If you install and use prebuilt binaries from a third-party packager, it is likely that it lags behind the version of the libraries described in these documentation pages (|version|).
+  If you install and use prebuilt binaries from a third-party packager, it is possible that it lags behind the version of the libraries described in these documentation pages (|version|).
 Note the version that you install and keep it in mind when reading these pages.

-  For the most up-to-date versions of the C driver libraries, prefer to instead :doc:`build from source <building>`.
+  For the most up-to-date versions of the C driver libraries, prefer to instead :doc:`build from source <from-source>`.

 .. _linux: